This post may contain affiliate links. Thank you for your support.

 Pour into a loaf pan lined with parchment paper and place in the fridge for about 30 minutes to set.
 You can also put it in the freezer for about 10 minutes to make it set a little more quickly.
 Remove from the pan and cut into squares with a sharp knife.

-You can store this fudge either in the fridge or the freezer.
-I had mine in the freezer to set up and I left it there over night.
+You can store this fudge either in the fridge or the freezer in an airtight container.
+I had mine in the freezer to set up, and I left it there overnight.
 You can see it was a bit frosty when I took it out and I had to let it defrost for a few minutes before I could cut it easily.
-Frozen pumpkin fudge definitely makes a great treat though if it’s still hot in the fall where you are!
+Frozen pumpkin fudge definitely makes a great treat, though, if it’s still hot in the fall where you are!
+I think this recipe tastes a little like a cross between a traditional pumpkin pie and a pumpkin cheesecake.
+To make it even more seasonal, try adding a few chopped pecan pieces scattered over the top before you chill it.

-Let me know what you think if you give this one a try!
+Let me know what you think of this unique pumpkin recipe!

 This post contains affiliate links.